10 Easy Pond Plants (US Natives)

 Softstem bulrush isn’t picky when it comes to soil types and can handle various salinity levels.
 Matt Lavin from Bozeman, Montana, USA, CC BY-SA 2.0, via Wikimedia Commons

-If you’re aiming to spruce up your pond with native US plants that are low-maintenance, the softstem bulrush (Schoenoplectus tabernaemontani) should be on your list.
-You’ll love how this plant adds a vertical dimension to your pond’s scenery.
-It’s a hardy perennial that thrives in wet conditions, be it along the pond’s edge or submerged in water up to a foot deep.
+If you’re aiming to spruce up your pond with native US plants that are low-maintenance, the Softstem Bulrush (Schoenoplectus tabernaemontani) should be on your list.
+Honestly, there’s something about the way this plant stands tall that just works – it adds a bit of drama and height to your pond’s look.
+It’s a tough perennial, happy in soggy spots at the water’s edge or even sitting in water that’s a foot deep.

 Chris G